For Canadian Residents

 Under the treaty, Canadian residents may be eligible to recover some or all of the 30% withheld, depending on documented gambling losses and individual circumstances.
 Many clients recover the full amount withheld.

-What is the 3-year filing deadline?
+When is the IRS filing deadline?

 Do I need a Social Insurance Number or ITIN to file?